piyarathnalakmali/Documentation/docs/features.rst

  2. Click 'Google Sheets Sync'.
  3. Fill the form.

- 1. Go to the `Google API Console <https://console.developers.google.com//>`_.
- 2. From the projects list, select the project created for DefectDojo.
- 3. If the APIs & services page
     .. image:: _static/google_sheets_sync_conf.png
        :alt: Google Sheets Sync Configuration Page

     a.
 Upload the downloaded json file into the **Upload Credentials file** field.
     b.
 Drive Folder Id

        a.
 Create a folder inside the Google drive of the same gmail account used to create the service account.
        b.
 Get the **client_email** from the downloaded json file and share the created drive folder with client_email giving **edit access**.
        c.
 Extract the folder id from the URL and insert it as the **Drive Folder Id**.